gdh1829/Study-Note/Aws/solution_architect/memo.md

 - You can automate your serverless application's release process using AWS CodePipeline and AWS CodeDeploy.
 - Lambda will automatically track the behavior of your Lambda function invocations and provide feedback that you can monitor.
 In addition, it provides metrics that allows you to analyze the full function invocation spectrum, including event source integration and whether downstream resources perform as expected.

+Lambda deployment configuration types to specify how traffic is shifted from the original AWS Lambda function version to the new AWS Lambda function version
+===
+- **Canary**:
+    - Traffic is shifted in two increments.
+You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Lambda function version in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment.
+- **Linear**:
+    - Traffic is shifted in equal increments with an equal number of minutes between each increment.
+You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment.
+- **All-at-once**:
+    - All traffic is shifted from the original Lambda function to the updated Lambda function version at once.

 ## Bring on-premises network to AWS
 - You can bring part or all of your public IPv4 address range from your on-premises network to your AWS account.
 You continue to own the address range, but AWS advertises it on the internet.
 After you bring the address range to AWS, it appears in your account as an address pool.
 You can create an Elastic IP address from your address pool and use it with your AWS resources, such as EC2 instances, NAT gateways, and Network Load Balancers.
 This is also called "`Bring Your Own IP Addresses (BYOIP)`".
 - To ensure that only you can bring your address range to your AWS account, you must authorize Amazon to advertise the address range and provide proof that you own the address range.